The-OpenROAD-Project/OpenLane/docker/README.md

 ```

 ## Running the newly created Docker image
 OpenLane scripts depend upon a variety of different shell environment variables in order to run correctly.
 They are all conveniently set by using the `make mount` command at the root of the repository.
 However, if you just do that, it will spin up the original image and not the one you just created.
-In order to use your new Docker image, first set the shell varialble `OPENLANE_IMAGE_NAME` to the newly created image as follows (**in the root of the repository**):
+In order to use your new Docker image, first set the shell variable `OPENLANE_IMAGE_NAME` to the newly created image as follows (**in the root of the repository**):

 ```sh
     make mount OPENLANE_IMAGE_NAME=whatever/whatever:whatever